What Should You Do if Your Child Is a Bully?

 - Bullying and Cyberbullying: How Parents and Teachers Can Detect, Prevent and Stop Bullying, Implementing the Right Strategies, by Anna Maria Di Marzo.
 This book explains the causes and consequences of school bullying and why parents and teachers must master intervention strategies.

-- Violence and Bullying in Schools: Tips for Students and Social Workers (PDF, 3 MB), The National Association of Social Workers (NASW) Practice Perspectives.
-This article provides actions social workers can take to help prevent school violence and bullying.
+- Violence and Bullying in Schools: Tips for Students and Social Workers outlines ways school social workers can support prevention, intervention, and student well-being.

 - What to Do If Your Child Is Bullying Other Kids, Empowering Parents.
 Article author James Lehman, MSW, offers parents advice for teaching their children what bullying is, skills to stop it and consequences for bullying behavior.